Divorce Alimony Child Support

 Divorce Papers > Divorce Alimony > Divorce Alimony Child Support

+The alimony amount differs with circumstances and there are various factors to be considered to determine the amount of alimony.
+For most families, the minimum amount needed for child support is very specific and simple for computation.
+The fears about divorce alimony child support are very unrealistic.
 It must be noted that the IRS (Internal Revenue Service) treats the issues of alimony and child support very differently.
-When there is very less income or money that can be disbursed by one partner to other, discussion of child support gets priority.
+When there is very less income or money that can be disbursed by one partner to the other, discussion of child support gets priority.
 In divorce law, there is an important principle that the best interests of the child must be attained.
 Accordingly, initially provisions are made to ascertain the fulfillment of the requirements of the children.
 Later, the topic of alimony is taken for discussion.

 Let us assume that a parent is the custodian of a child and has to stay at home to take care of the child.
 In this case, such a parent is offered divorce alimony for a specific period of time.